benjymous/annotations/sandman/sandman.01.md

 her appearance bears some resemblence to Alice, the heroine of that book.

 Page 11 panel 2:  The word "morphine" is derived from the name "Morpheus".
+There's one other very significant allusion on page 11 which the annotations don't list.
+The bottom three panels describe Unity Kinkaid: as the narrative proceeds, the images zoom in on her sleeping face, then her nose and mouth, then her closed lips.
+The last panel ends with "Unity sleeps", in extreme close-up.
+Her lips fill the frame, and they are very pink.
+This panel looks almost exactly like Desire's sigil.

+Page 14 panel 2: First known appearance of Ethel Cripps; she will appear in later issues.
+First identification as such of Ruthven Sykes, second in command of the Order.
+This issue is his first known appearance.
+We have seen him in several earlier shots; we see here indications of why he did what he does on the next pages.
-Page 14 panel 3-4:  "Sleepy sickness" appears to have been a real phenomenon in the early part of this century.
+Panel 3-4:  "Sleepy sickness" appears to have been a real phenomenon in the early part of this century.
 It can also be seen in the Williams-De Niro movie _Awakenings_ and various texts.